Mauritius: Literature

-Prominent Mauritian writers include Marie-Thérèse Humbert, Malcolm de Chazal, Ananda Devi, Shenaz Patel, Khal Torabully, J. M. G. Le Clézio, Aqiil Gopee and Dev Virahsawmy.
-J. M. G. Le Clézio, who won the Nobel Prize for Literature in 2008, is of Mauritian heritage and holds dual French-Mauritian citizenship.
+Jean-Marie Le Clézio, Ananda Devi, Nathacha Appanah, Malcolm de Chazal, Eugénie Poujade, Marie-Thérèse Humbert, Shenaz Patel, Khal Torabully, Aqiil Gopee, South-African born Lindsey Collen-Seegobin writing in English and French, Dev Virahsawmy writing mostly in Mauritian Creole and Abhimanyu Unnuth writing in Hindi are some of the most prominent Mauritian writers.
+Le Clézio, who won the Nobel Prize for Literature in 2008, is of Mauritian heritage and holds dual French-Mauritian citizenship.
 The island plays host to the Le Prince Maurice Prize.
 In keeping with the island's literary culture the prize alternates on a yearly basis between English-speaking and French-speaking writers.

+Media

 Music

-The major musical genres of Mauritius are Sega and its fusion genre, Seggae, Bhojpuri folk songs, Indian movie music especially Bollywood, and Classical music mainly Western classical music and Indian classical music.
+The major musical genres of Mauritius are sega and its fusion genre, seggae, Bhojpuri folk songs and Indian film music especially Bollywood.
+Western classical music and Indian classical music are taught, respectively, at the François Mitterand Conservatory and the Mahatma Gandhi Institute.

 Cuisine

-Mauritian cuisine is a combination of Indian, Creole, French and Chinese, with many dishes unique to the island.
-Spices are also a major component of Mauritian cuisine.
-There is a local variant of Persian falooda, locally known as alouda, which is a cold beverage made with milk, basil seeds, and agar-agar jelly.
-Locally made French pastry and bread are sold in most localities.
-Popular hawker meals include a wrap called dholl puri, rice-based biryani and gâteau piment.
+Mauritian cuisine is a combination of Indian, Creole, French and Chinese cuisines, with many dishes unique to the island.
+Local variants of Asian and European cusines include vegetarian and non vegetarian curries, parathas locally known as farata, the potato rich briani, wok prepared mines frires and diriz frires, a chop suey dish known as bol renversé (upside-down bowl), sausage and tomato based rougaille and Mughlai-origin alouda, a cold beverage, amongst others.
+Locally made French pastry and bread are sold in most localities with locally unique desserts like "napolitaine", a local version of sablé coated with a pink icing, coconut based gâteau coco and macacha coco and iced kulfi.

+Masala spices, dals, zassar from Indian-origin achar and leaf vegetables known as brèdes are commonly consumed in all households.
+Street food sold by hawkers include popular wraps dholl puri and roti, local versions of Indian pakoras like gâteau piment and chana puris.

 Holidays and festivals

 The public holidays of Mauritius involve the blending of several cultures from Mauritius's history.
 There are Hindu festivals, Christian festivals, Chinese festivals, and Muslim festivals.
 There are 14 annual public holidays in Mauritius with New Year celebrated over two days if it falls on a weekend.
 All the public holidays related to religious festivals have dates that vary from year to year except for Christmas.
-Other festivals such as Holi, Raksha Bandhan, Durga Puja, Père Laval Pilgrimage also enrich the cultural landscape of Mauritius.
+Other festivals such as Holi, Raksha Bandhan, Durga Puja, Makar Sankranti and Père Laval Pilgrimage also enrich the cultural landscape of Mauritius.